terra-campaigns/arrival/notions/notions.md

 - Shield of beauty is the vampire spreading the Lady Scurvy
 	- Galiera and the paragon force were captured by the gaoler, everyone was tortured and killed, but Galiera was spared and sent to Gellert as a present: Galiera was killed, but brought back by the evil gods as a vampire - with the spawn curse with her
 	- Lady Scurvy was created by the Shield of Beauty Vampire that took residence in a castle close to Throtha, and it is spreading.
 It is a vampirism disease that strongly affects all non-human races.
-- Sulpraxae are run by Seraphic Engines
-- Cold desert was created by a wall of fire magic gone awry in the old days' wars.
-This wall of fire burnt for for hundreds of years in the entire planet.
-Became no-man's land for the rest of the war.
-It used to be a forested land in the time of Iopothae.
-- Duergar and Drows were enslaved when they went too deep
 * Linhe is important as it is the last unconquered province of the north desert.
 Both FFKA and the Mercian take this conquest seriously, but neither wants to escalate it to military or clearly hostile action.
 * Something about Gellert and Imotra and the Mercians
 * Ghost cavalry (Nazgul) protects access to the NE port to the other dimension for evil